 Tara Mohr, Board Member, is a life and executive coach, working with nonprofit leaders and social entrepreneurs.
 Over the past ten years she has worked in diverse roles in the nonprofit sector, with a focus on organizational change, strategic planning and program design in the Jewish community.
 Tara is the co-author of The Women’s Passover Companion and The Women’s Seder Sourcebook (Jewish Lights Publishing 2003) and is currently at work on a third book on personal growth.
 She received a BA in English Literature from Yale University and an MBA from Stanford University.
 She lives in San Francisco with her husband and loves to spend time seeing art, reading poetry, cooking for friends, and writing.

-Ric Rudman, Board Member, has over thirty years of board experience with non-profit organizations.
+Ric Rudman, Board Member, has over forty years of board experience with non-profit organizations.
 He has served as the president of the Albert L. Schultz Jewish Community Center (now called the Oshman Family JCC), Congregation Beth Am in Los Altos Hills, Hillel at Stanford University and the Ecumenical Hunger Program in East Palo Alto.
-Currently, he is serving as an officer of the board of the Peninsula Conflict Resolution Center in San Mateo.
 Ric retired in 2006, after a 33-year career, as the EVP and COO of the non-profit Electric Power Research Institute (EPRI).
-Ric continues to pursue his interest in the energy field as a member of the advisory boards of two Silicon Valley energy efficiency start-up companies, Greenbox and GroundSource Geothermal.
-In 2009, Ric's volunteer activities as a mediator led to full-time employment with Project Sentinel, where he is managing community mediation programs for the cities of Palo Alto and Los Altos through 2012.
+In 2009, Ric's volunteer activities as a mediator led to full-time employment with Project Sentinel, where he managed community mediation programs for the cities of Palo Alto and Los Altos through 2012.
 From January through August 2013, Ric served as the Interim CEO of the Oshman Family JCC in Palo Alto.
 He then stayed on through the end of the year as the COO to help on-board the new CEO.

 Randi Shafton, Board Member, is the founder of Girl 360, an on-line publishing site for "tween" girls.
 Over the past 25 years, she has worked extensively for non-profits and foundations in marketing, strategic planning, grant review, advocacy, and development.
 She also has worked as a legislative aide in Washington D.C. and Sacramento in health care policy and education reform.
 Randi received a B.A. from UCLA and a Master's in Public Policy from Harvard's Kennedy School of Government.
 She lives in San Mateo, and when she isn't playing soccer with her kids, Ellie, Zoey, and Jake, and husband Drew, she loves to run marathons, travel and read.